 Company culture has always been the primary driving force behind all operational decisions at Republic Wireless, says Sean Rivers, director of operations technology.
 The mobile virtual network operator (MVNO) delivers WiFi calling and prepaid mobile service to customers across much of the United States by leasing access from other operators’ infrastructures.
 Because it doesn’t own the hardware or network, the company must differentiate on the experience it provides customers.
 Creating a supportive, flexible collaborative environment internally is a cornerstone of that great experience.

 “Our cultural values dictate how we provide support,” Rivers says.
 “Our culture has been strong from the beginning and we didn’t want to change this internal structure to provide support.
-Instead, we provide an atypical environment—our agents aren’t tied to their desks.
+Instead, we provide an atypical environment—our associates aren’t tied to their desks.
 We don’t do call centers.
-This results in higher engagement and retention because agents are free to interact with and get to know customers better, which boosts loyalty and satisfaction in the process.”
+This results in higher engagement and retention because associates are free to interact with and get to know customers better, which boosts loyalty and satisfaction in the process.”

 The culture is such that the boundaries between company and customer are loose.
 With empowered employees at the helm, Republic Wireless and its customers developed a holistic network of support.
-Known as experts or ambassadors, highly active customers have the opportunity to operate as surrogate service agents.
+Known as experts or ambassadors, highly active customers have the opportunity to operate as surrogate service associates.
 These customers answer 30 percent of incoming queries, absorbing simple requests so employees have more time for complex issues.
 Republic Wireless values the insights produced from the wisdom of the crowd, making these peer-to-peer communities an ideal component of an already customer-centric culture.

-Without strict contact center duties, agents are free to build upon relationships with experts and ambassadors.
+Without strict contact center duties, associates are free to build upon relationships with experts and ambassadors.
 Many of the company’s active volunteers frequently visit the office to have lunch with the staff.
 In essence, customers are literally at the center of the brand’s culture, for they are directly invested in the service and success of Republic Wireless.